Trump Got 10 Million More Votes This Election. Where Did They Come From?

-Whether horrified or galvanized by Donald Trump’s rhetoric, the presidential election saw a motivated — and divided — America.
+Whether horrified or galvanized by Donald Trump’s rhetoric, the U.S. election saw a motivated — and divided — nation.
 Voters who wanted to “Make America Great Again” came out in droves to the polls, hoping to beat Joe Biden's message of unity.
 And while they were ultimately unsuccessful, we can learn a lot from looking at who showed up to vote.

 Advertisement